 While the naming of Negro Mountain was intended to be an honor at the time, it has been embroiled in controversy in recent years.

 Rosita Youngblood, a former Democratic state representative from Philadelphia, tried on multiple occasions to move legislation forward to rename the mountain, possibly calling it Nemesis.
 Her most recent attempt in 2020 amidst the nationwide racial reckoning failed, just as the previous ones did when she began working on the issue in 2007.
 Youngblood retired from the General Assembly after her term expired in January.

 But the attention Youngblood raised has led to some changes.
 Signs placed on Interstate 68 and old Route 40 in Maryland announcing the summit of Negro Mountain have been removed in recent years.
 Regardless of its name, the mountain is inextricably linked to Pennsylvania’s history.

-While there won’t be any formal celebrations on Mount Davis in June to mark the centennial of its designation as the state’s highest point, visitors still regularly flock to the summit to get a glimpse of its rustic scenery.
+While there won’t be any formal celebrations on Mount Davis to mark the centennial of its designation as the state’s highest point, visitors still regularly flock to the summit to get a glimpse of its rustic scenery.
 Fortunately for them, modern roads allow them to effortlessly drive to the top of Pennsylvania, unlike many of those who hiked to the summit a century ago.